Everything You Need To Know About Smoking Meat

 Mesquite is undoubtedly the most pungent and powerful wood you can smoke, and can easily overpower your meat if used improperly.
 Avoid using mesquite with larger cuts that require longer cooking times, or simply use it with other woods.

-Oak, on the other hand is great for big cuts of meat that take a long time to cook.
-It’s got a subtle flavor that’s hard to appreciate in low doses.
+Oak, on the other hand, is great for big cuts of meat that take a long time to cook.
+It has a subtle flavor that will emerge the longer the meat is in the smoker.

 The Importance of Brining

-If you care to know the science behind brining, the salt in the brine makes the proteins in the meat more water absorbent.
+It’s all about science when it comes to brining – the salt in the brine makes the proteins in the meat more water absorbent.
 When sodium and chloride ions get into the meat tissue, their electrical charges mess with the proteins, (especially myosin) so they can hold onto moisture more effectively and lose less of it during the cooking process.
 For optimal moisture retention, soak your meat in brine for 10-12 hours before smoking.

 A Few Words of Wisdom

 Slow and low is the key to good meat.
 Keep your temperature between 212°F and 230°F for best results.
 These lower temperatures generally won’t cause the meat’s cell walls to burst, which makes it more succulent and helps the food retain nutrients.
 Cooking at low temperatures also makes it possible for tough collagens in the connective tissue of meat to be hydrolized into gelatin without overheating the proteins.
-In other words, doing it slow and low lets all the tough tissue dissolve into the meat while simultaneously giving the smoke time to absorb.
-Now stop drooling on your keyboard.
-That’s really all you need to know.
-Now get out there and start smoking!
+In other words, smoking it slow and low lets all the tough tissue dissolve into the meat while simultaneously giving the smoke time to absorb.
+It’s a bit of a process, but the results are well worth the effort.